 Plan Purpose Scope Audience Links The Council's Corporate Plan Three-year plan revised annually.
 To establish the Council's direction.
 To concentrate on areas of significant change.
 To inform the budget setting process.
-To establish the Council's Vision, priorities and key outcomes.
+To establish the Council's Vision and priorities.
 To provide a framework for strategy within the Council.
 To state core values.
 Key partners, government, general public.
 The Council's Cabinet, Overview and Scrutiny Commissions, Chief Officer Group, departmental management teams, employees.
-Priorities and key outcomes are informed by the Community Strategy.
-Sets strategic priorities and key outcomes for all levels of the planning process.
-Best Value Performance Plan Annual plan with three-year targets.
+Priorities are informed by the Community Strategy.
+Sets strategic priorities for all levels of the planning process.
+Best Value Performance Plan Annual plan with three- year targets.
 To report on the Council's performance over the previous year.
 To set targets for future years.
 To provide accountability against performance.
 To provide a framework for reporting performance.
-Auditors, general public.
-The Council's Cabinet, Overview and Scrutiny Commissions, Chief Officer Group, directorate management teams, employees.
-Performance targets are set in the Corporate Plan, directorate and business plans, LPSA and LAA.
-Directorate business plans Annual plan with three-year targets.
-Focus on year one but some longer term priorities.
-To establish the direction of the directorate, concentrating on key areas of change to deliver corporate priorities and key outcomes.
-To set out the key priorities, outcomes, targets and responsibilities within each directorate.
-Relevant Cabinet Member, Chief Officer Group, directorate management teams, key users and stakeholders.
-Directorate priorities led by corporate priorities and key outcomes.
-Business unit plans - discretionary Annual plan with three-year targets.
-Focus on year one but some longer term priorities.
-To enable business unit managers to achieve priorities.
+Best Value Inspection Service, auditors, general public.
+The Council's Cabinet, Overview and Scrutiny Commissions, Chief Officer Group, departmental management teams, employees.
+Performance targets are set in the Corporate Plan, departmental and business plans, LPSA and LAA.
+Directorate business plans Annual plan with three- year targets.
+Focus on year one but some longer term objectives.
+To establish the direction of the directorate, concentrating on key areas of change to deliver corporate priorities.
+To set out the key priorities, targets and responsibilities within each directorate.
+Relevant Cabinet Member, Chief Officer Group, departmental management teams, key users and stakeholders.
+Directorate priorities led by corporate priorities.
+Business unit plans - discretionary Annual plan with three- year targets.
+Focus on year one but some longer term objectives.
+To enable business unit managers to achieve objectives.
 To set out performance targets and responsibilities for the business units.
-Directorate management teams.
+Departmental management teams.
 Unit management teams and all unit employees.
 Priorities should be set by the Corporate Plan and budget process.